The Singer (song): Critics and analysis

 According to biographer Mark Wimer, the track, included in the album of the same name stands out as one of Minnelli's finest performances.
-The song's introspective lyrics, describing a performer who reflects on her art and identity, were seen as lyrically and musically self-reflexive—almost as if drawn from a Kander and Ebb musical.
-Wimer describes Minnelli's rendition as both haunting and captivating, transforming what might appear as a simple reflection into a moving contemplation of fame and performance.
+He considered that the song's introspective lyrics, which describe a performer reflecting on her art and identity, sound like they could come from a Kander and Ebb musical.Wimer described Minnelli's rendition as both haunting and captivating, transforming what might appear as a simple reflection into a moving contemplation of fame and performance.
 Critic William Ruhlmann of AllMusic similarly praised the composition, suggesting that Marks' writing highlighted Minnelli's theatrical expressiveness and musical storytelling.

 Chart performance

 The single entered the RPM Adult Contemporary chart in Canada on January 20, 1973, debuting at number 77.
 On February 24, 1973, the song peaked at number 42, in its final week on the chart.